Need to talk? Call 1800 882 436.

 • When you intend to return to work?

-• When is a good time to share your pregnancy news with your employer?
+• When would you like to share your pregnancy news with your employer?

 • Will your role at work change after your baby is born?